Radioactive chemical elements and isotopes, nuclear reactors, installations and apparatus

 Q12.
 Is there any licensing fee or administrative charge?
 If so, what is the amount of the fee or charge?

-A legal entity who applies for the permission letter to import, use or extend the permission letter to use radioactive substance/sources shall pay the public service fee as defined in Inter-Ministerial Prakas between the Minister of the Ministry of Economy and Finance and the Minister of the Ministry of Mines and Energy.
+A legal entity who applies for the permission letter to import, use or extend the permission letter to use radioactive substance/sources shall pay the public service fee as defined in Inter-Ministerial Prakas No. 489 on the Public Service of Ministry of Mines and Energy between the Minister of the Ministry of Economy and Finance, dated 24 July 2024.
+The authorization letter for importing radioactive substances and radioactive sources classified as categories 1 and 2 incurs a fee of 800,000 (eight hundred thousand) Riel per source, whereas sources categorized from 3 to 5 are charge at 500,000 (five hundred thousand) Riel per source.

 However, for public legal entities (government institutions), there is no requirement to pay the public service fee but there is an obligation to comply in pursuant to the procedures and conditions prescribed in Prakas No. 0126 dated 1 April 2021, MME, as well as in other legal regulations in force.